hiveot/hub.capnp/docs/hive-design.md

 The user gateway is intended for interacting with end-users of information collected by the HiveOT Hub.

 The user gateway service is a capnp based service that provides capabilities for end users to:
-1. Discover the User Gateway endpoint(s) to use.
-2. Authenticate a user.
+1. Authenticate a user.
-3. Retrieve available Things from the directory.
+2. Retrieve available Things from the directory.
-4. Read historical Thing values from the history store.
+3. Read historical Thing values from the history store.
-5. Subscribe to Thing value updates.
+4. Subscribe to Thing value updates.
-6. Publish Thing actions.
+5. Publish Thing actions.

 See the User gateway service README for more details on using its API.

 ### User Gateway Protocol Bindings

-User gateway protocol bindings are services that translate between the Hub's capnp protocol and end-user protocols.
+User gateway protocol bindings are services that translate between the 3rd party user protocol and the User Gateway API.
 The following bindings are on the short to intermediate roadmap:

-1. DNS-SD to discover gateway addresses
+1. DNS-SD to discover the Hub gateway
 2. HTTPS Authentication using BASIC, DIGEST, OAUTH2
-3. HTTPS REST API to query Thing directory and values
+3. HTTPS REST API to query Thing directory, query events and publish actions
+4. HTTPS Websocket API to subscribe to events
-4. MQTT binding to pub/sub over MQTT
+5. MQTT binding to pub/sub over MQTT

 ### Admin Gateway